Rishthegreat/Notes/School/Unit 4 - Communications and Cell Cycle.md

 - Cells send and recieve signals through biological pathways
 - The moleucles that make up the pathway interact with signals, as well as with each other, to do their task
 - Pathways can act over **long distances** or **short distances**
-	- Send signals ro nearby cells to repair localized
+	- Send signals to nearby cells to repair localized damage
+	- Hormones that travel through blood to a target cell
+- Some affect how body proceses drugs.
+Others can maintain b

 #### Introduction to Signal Transduction 4.2
 #### Signal Transduction 4.3